cloudfoundry/diego-design-notes/api/lrps.md

 It is up to the consumer to tell Diego how to monitor an LRP instance.
 If provided, Diego uses the `monitor` action to ascertain when an LRP is up.

-Typically, an ActualLRP instance begins in an unhealthy state (`STARTING`).
+Typically, an ActualLRP instance begins in an unhealthy state (`CLAIMED`).
 At this point the `monitor` action is polled every 0.5 seconds.
 Eventually the `monitor` action succeeds and the instance enters a healthy state (`RUNNING`).
 At this point the `monitor` action is polled every 30 seconds.
 If the `monitor` action subsequently fails, the ActualLRP is considered crashed.
 Diego's consumer is free to define an arbitrary `monitor` action - a `monitor` action may check that a port is accepting connections, or that a URL returns a happy status code, or that a file is present in the container.
 In fact, a single `monitor` action might be a composition of other actions that can monitor multiple processes running in the container.

 Normally, the `action` action on the DesiredLRP does not exit.
 It is possible, however, to launch and daemonize a process in Diego.
 If the `action` action exits succesfully Diego assumes the process is a daemon and continues monitoring it with the `monitor` action.
 If the `action` action fails (e.g. exit with non-zero status code for a `RunAction`) Diego assumes the ActualLRP has failed and schedules it to be restarted.